shell360/release/README.md

 # Shell360 Release

-Shell360 is a cross-platform SSH client.
+Shell360 is a cross-platform SSH and SFTP client.

 This repository primarily serves to release Shell360.
 You can download [the latest version](https://github.com/shell360/release/releases) from here.
 Additionally, you're welcome to participate in our [TestFlight](https://testflight.apple.com/join/teqJZCRm) testing program.